Pair a client to a self-hosted server

 Note your LAN IP (e.g.,

-If the phone is NOT on the same network (you’re debugging from mobile data, or behind different NATs), you need a public endpoint.
-Guuey doesn’t ship a managed tunnel — use any of:
+If the phone is NOT on the same network (mobile data, different NATs), you need a public endpoint. ggui serve doesn’t ship a managed tunnel — use any of:

 - ngrok —